vuittont60/shardeum-docs/docs/smart-contracts/eip-2930/multicall-contract.md

 This document is useful for:

 -educational purposes
--situations where the automated accessList fails and you need to specifiy the accessList directly
+-situations where the automated accessList fails and you need to specify the accessList directly

 ## Where is EIP-2930 data located for a transaction?